- Listen without judging.

 The College wishes to create a safe environment in which individuals are unafraid to discuss concerns.
 We will keep information reported confidential to the extent permitted by law.
 However, absolute confidentiality of the harassment/discrimination allegation and the identity of the complainant cannot be guaranteed because the College must also consider fairness to the individual accused, the safety and welfare of all members of the College community, and applicable State and Federal laws.

 Retaliation against an individual who has filed a Title IX complaint is prohibited at LSSC.
 The College strongly encourages students to report any incident of sexual harassment, sexual violence, or other types of sexual misconduct.
 LSSC takes such reports very seriously and prohibits retaliation.
 Retaliation is conduct causing any interference, coercion, restraint or reprisal against a person filing a complaint of discrimination/harassment or assisting in any way in the investigation and resolution of a complaint.
 Retaliation is a violation of College Procedure.
 Any individual who engages in Retaliation will be subject to prompt and appropriate disciplinary action.
 Individuals who have a concern about potential or actual Retaliation should contact the Title IX Coordinator for assistance in addressing the concern.
-If the concern about Retaliation involves the Title IX Coordinator, the Equity Office or the Executive Director Human Resources, an individual may contact the Internal Auditor.
+If the concern about Retaliation involves the Title IX Coordinator or the Associate Vice President of Human Resources, an individual may contact the Internal Auditor.

 Report it- then seek support, do not go it alone